antham/eyuml/README.md

 ### Usage

-You get three functions (each corresponding to a kind) that you can map to key to generate diagram :
+You get three functions (for every sort of diagram) that you can map :

 ```elisp
 (global-set-key (kbd "C-c a") 'eyuml-create-activity-diagram)